pulumi/pulumi-hugo/themes/default/content/what-is/what-are-kubernetes-secrets.md

 Kubernetes Secrets are fundamental to the cloud-native stack.
 It provides a secure and standardized means to manage sensitive information like credentials, tokens, or API keys within our cloud apps so these don't have to be passed around in plain text.

-### Key Features
+### Key features

 Securing sensitive data in Kubernetes Secrets is essential for various reasons:

-- **Managed Lifecycle:** Secrets can be created, updated, and removed without restarting containers, ensuring seamless management.
+- **Managed lifecycle:** Secrets can be created, updated, and removed without restarting containers, ensuring seamless management.
-- **Easy Integration:** Applications can access secrets as environment variables or mounted files.
+- **Easy integration:** Applications can access secrets as environment variables or mounted files.
-- **Dynamic Updates:** Secrets can be updated without redeploying your applications.
+- **Dynamic updates:** Secrets can be updated without redeploying your applications.
-- **Role-Based Access Control (RBAC):** You can control who can access and modify secrets.
+- **Role-based access control (RBAC):** You can control who can access and modify secrets.
-- **Enable Auditing** When required for compliance
+- **Enable auditing** When required for compliance.

-## Kubernetes Secrets Best Practices
+## Kubernetes Secrets best practices

-- **Use Namespacing:** Organize your secrets within namespaces to control access and limit exposure.
+- **Use namespacing:** Organize your secrets within namespaces to control access and limit exposure.
-- **[Encrypt Sensitive Data](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/):** Ensure that secrets are encrypted at rest and in transit.
+- **[Encrypt sensitive data](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/):** Ensure that secrets are encrypted at rest and in transit.
 Secret resources stored within etcd need to be encrypted at rest as this is not the default.
-- **[Implement Access Control](https://kubernetes.io/docs/reference/access-authn-authz/authorization/):** Leverage Kubernetes RBAC to restrict access to secrets.
+- **[Implement access control](https://kubernetes.io/docs/reference/access-authn-authz/authorization/):** Leverage Kubernetes RBAC to restrict access to secrets.
-- **Regularly Rotate Secrets:** Periodically update your secrets to enhance security.
+- **Regularly rotate secrets:** Periodically update your secrets to enhance security.

 For more details visit the [Kubernetes Secrets security checklist](https://kubernetes.io/docs/concepts/security/security-checklist/#secrets ) and the [Kubernetes Good Practices guidelines](https://kubernetes.io/docs/concepts/security/secrets-good-practices/)

 ## Using Kubernetes Secrets

 One crucial aspect of securing applications is managing sensitive data.
 We will delve into the use of Kubernetes Secrets by following the lifecycle of database credentials.
-In particular, you'll learn how to perform the basic CRUD (Create, Read, Update, Delete) operations against a Secret.
+In particular, you'll learn how to perform the basic CRUD (Create, Read, Update, Delete) operations against a secret.

 ### Prerequisites

-To use Kubernetes Secrets, a Kubernetes Cluster, and the [kubectl](https://kubernetes.io/docs/reference/kubectl/) CLI are required.
+To use Kubernetes Secrets, a Kubernetes cluster, and the [kubectl](https://kubernetes.io/docs/reference/kubectl/) CLI are required.

-Consider using [minikube](https://minikube.sigs.k8s.io/docs/start/) as a starting option to getting a local Kubernetes Cluster installed.
-Alternatively, you can use [Pulumi](https://www.pulumi.com/kubernetes/) to deploy a Kubernetes Cluster in [Azure](https://www.pulumi.com/registry/packages/kubernetes/how-to-guides/aks/), [GCP](https://www.pulumi.com/registry/packages/kubernetes/how-to-guides/gke/), or [AWS](https://www.pulumi.com/registry/packages/kubernetes/how-to-guides/eks/).
+Consider using [minikube](https://minikube.sigs.k8s.io/docs/start/) as a starting option to getting a local Kubernetes cluster installed.
+Alternatively, you can use [Pulumi](https://www.pulumi.com/kubernetes/) to deploy a Kubernetes cluster in [Azure](https://www.pulumi.com/registry/packages/kubernetes/how-to-guides/aks/), [GCP](https://www.pulumi.com/registry/packages/kubernetes/how-to-guides/gke/), or [AWS](https://www.pulumi.com/registry/packages/kubernetes/how-to-guides/eks/).

-Let's look at a practical example of how to create, read, update, and delete a Kubernetes Secret via the `kubectl` CLI.
+Let's look at a practical example of how to create, read, update, and delete a Kubernetes secret via the `kubectl` CLI.

-### Creating a Kubernetes Secret
+### Creating a Kubernetes secret

 1. Define a new secret resource called `shhhhhh` that contains a user and a password.
 These are saved in the `dbcreds.yaml` file.